 The same way, having a Demat account helps you keep all your financial assets in a single electronic form.

-The main purpose of Demat Account is to hold all the shares that you have bought or dematerialized (converted to electronic from physical shares) and to make trading easier for you.
+The main purpose of the Demat ac is to hold all the shares that you have bought or dematerialized (converted to electronic format physical shares) and to make trading easier for you.

 Demat account is also known as a Dematerialized account.
-The primary use of Demat account is to hold shares and securities in an electronic form.
+The primary use of Demat account is to hold shares and securities in an electronic format.
 It helps you in online trading like buying or selling shares, or converting physical shares into electronic form.
-All the shares, mutual funds, bonds, government securities, and other investments are saved in a Demat account.
+All the shares, mutual funds, bonds, government securities, and other investments are saved in a dematerialized account.
+Also, through demat account investors can perform intraday trades.

 What is Dematerialization?